puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/resource_ordering.md

 ## Explicit Ordering

 We are likely to read instructions from top to bottom and execute them in that order.
 When it comes to resource declarations in a Puppet manifest, Puppet does things a little differently.
-It works through the problem as though it were given a list of things to do, and it was left to decide the most efficient way to get those done.
+It works through the problem as though it were given a list of things to do, and it was left to decide the most efficient way to get them done.
 We have referred to the catalog vaguely in the previous sections.
 The **catalog** is a compilation of all the resources that will be applied to a given system, and the relationships between those resources.
 In building the catalog, unless we _explicitly_ specify the relationship between the resources, Puppet will manage them in its own order.

 For the most part, Puppet specifies relationships between resources in the appropriate manner while building the catalog.
 For example, if you say that user `gigabyte` should exist, and the directory `/home/gigabyte/bin` should be present and be owned by user `gigabyte`, then Puppet will specify a relationship between the two - that the user should be managed before the directory.
 These are implicit (shall we call them obvious?) relationships.